 We hope this page helps students with any queries or concerns you might have related to the exceptional circumstances of the COVID-19 pandemic.
-Please also see the Homerton College COVID-19 Induction Talk 2021.
 Students should contact the Senior Tutor if your specific question is not addressed below.

-Cambridge currently has the highest infection rate in the UK and as such it is vital that we continue to protect ourselves and our community as best we can to limit the spread of the virus.
-To this end, Homerton requires the continued wearing of masks in all communal areas, and that you test twice-weekly on Mondays and Thursdays with Lateral Flow Tests (LFTs).
+It is vital that we continue to protect ourselves and our community as best we can to limit the spread of the virus.
+To this end, Homerton asks that you follow the recommendations detailed below.

-Although domestic legal restrictions changed on Thursday 24th of February, Homerton College will maintain the following isolation rules:
+Homerton College will maintain the following isolation guidance:

-- If you develop any cold or flu symptoms, the college expects you to self-isolate straight away and contact the Hom-Isolation-Team email address.
-You will be asked to get a PCR test as soon as possible.
+- If you develop any cold or flu symptoms, the college asks you to self-isolate straight away and contact the Porters and the Hom-Isolation-Team immediately.
+You will be asked to take an LFT test as soon as possible.
 It is vital that you do this to eliminate COVID-19 as an option, and do not simply assume your symptoms are that of a cold/flu.
-PCR tests are available through the University Testing Pods.

 What can you do?

-High levels of vaccination amongst students were critical in limiting the impact of the ‘Delta variant’ at the University last term.
-It is increasingly clear that, whilst two doses of vaccine offer only limited protection against infection with the Omicron variant, this is markedly enhanced by a booster dose.
+High levels of vaccination amongst students were critical in limiting the impact of previous variants at the University.
+It is increasingly clear that, whilst two doses of vaccine offer only limited protection against infection, this is markedly enhanced by a booster dose.
 If you have not done so already, we therefore strongly recommend that you register to receive your booster as soon as possible.

 If you have not yet received a vaccination, we would strongly encourage you to do so.
 You can book your COVID-19 vaccination appointments on the NHS website.
 Walk-in clinics are also available for vaccinations without a booking.
 Information on walk-in clinics in Cambridgeshire and Peterborough is available online.